Who is eligible to participate in this program?

 In general, monthly transit and parking elections will be payroll-deducted as follows:

-- 1st of month X (this month) - Always the cut-off date for placing a new order or changing an existing order for benefit month Y (next month)
+- 23rd, 2 months prior - Always the cut-off date for placing a new order or changing an existing order for benefit month Z (next month and a half)

 Typically, biweekly employees receive two paychecks a month with each reflecting a deduction of 50% of their monthly commuter benefit election amount.
 A “benefits holiday” occurs when a 3rd biweekly pay period falls within the same month and sees NO DEDUCTIONS for benefits, including pre-tax commuter benefits.
 The result is that you may not have enough pre-tax funds on your debit card to pay all of your commuter expenses the following month.
 Biweekly employees are strongly encouraged to plan accordingly by contributing enough additional funds to your debit card to carry you through the benefits holidays that occur twice a year.
 To assist in planning, you may use the Biweekly Benefits Deduction Schedule posted on the Controller’s Office website.